Ankara-Istanbul High-Speed Train Project, Turkey

-The Ankara-Istanbul fast line is likely to be just the first of a series of such high-speed projects in Turkey, and contracts have already been awarded for the Ankara-Konya high-speed train project.
+The Ankara-Istanbul fast line is just the first of a series of such high-speed projects in Turkey, and contracts have already been awarded for the Ankara-Konya high-speed train project.

-When complete, the Ankara-Istanbul journey time will be reduced from 6hr 30min to just 3hr.
-TCDD is also expecting that when the full 533km route is opened for public trains in 2010, rail transport can increase its share in the passenger transport market along the corridor from 10% to 78%.
+The Ankara-Istanbul journey time has been reduced from 6hr 30min to just 3hr.
+TCDD also expects that the share of rail transport in the passenger segment along the corridor will increase from 10% to 78%.